adamsilverstein/web-vitals-block/readme.txt

 == Changelog ==

-= 1.0.1 =
-* Clean up banner.

 = 1.0.0 =
-* Initial Release
+* Initial Release.
-* Props to @stefanjudis for `web-vitals-element` - https://github.com/stefanjudis/web-vitals-element upon which this plugin is based.
+* Props to @stefanjudis for `web-vitals-element` - https://github.com/stefanjudis/web-vitals-element
+  upon which this plugin is based.